Northern front of the Russian invasion of Ukraine: Ukrainian counteroffensive (16 March – 4 April)

 On 23 March, reports arose that Russian soldiers were starting to mutiny against their leaders.
 Colonel Yuri Medvedev was fighting in Makariv when a soldier from the 37th Guards Motor Rifle Brigade was reported to have deliberately rammed into the colonel, breaking both his legs, allegedly killing him.
 This was because the 37th Brigade, which he was commanding, was reported to have lost close to 50% of its men while fighting in Makariv.
 Dan Sabbagh wrote in The Guardian that while the attack most likely occurred, little evidence existed confirming that Medvedev had indeed died.

 On 24 March, the International Atomic Energy Agency (IAEA) said that Russian shelling on Slavutych prevented personnel from rotating to and from the Chernobyl nuclear plant.

 By 25 March, Ukrainian counterattacks in Kyiv Oblast had retaken several towns to the east and west of Kyiv, including Makariv.
 Under attack by the Ukrainian military, Russian troops in the Bucha area began to retreat north at the end of March.
 Ukrainian forces entered the city on 1 April.
 A British Ministry of Defence intelligence assessment reported that, as Russian forces were falling back on overextended supply lines, Ukraine recaptured towns and defensive positions up to 35 kilometers (25 miles) east of Kyiv.
 The assessment concluded that Ukrainian forces were likely "to continue to attempt to push Russian Forces back along the north-western axis from Kyiv towards Hostomel Airfield."
 The Russian military also withdrew from the village of Malyi Vystorop in Sumy Oblast on the same day.

-On 26 March, additional Russian forces from the Eastern Military District (EMD) were reportedly being sent into the Kyiv-Chernihiv axis.
+On 26 March, additional Russian forces from the Eastern Military District (EMD) were reportedly being sent into the Kyiv–Chernihiv axis.
 The ISW assessed that Ukraine created a "Russian salient" at Hostomel that is "exposed from several directions and apparently under continued pressure".
-The Ukrainian military said that its forces had retaken the villages of Lukyanivka and Rudnytske, 40 kilometers east of Brovary, on 26 March, forcing Russia's 30th Separate Motor Rifle Brigade to retreat.
+The Ukrainian military said that its forces had retaken the villages of Lukianivka and Rudnytske, 40 kilometers east of Brovary, on 26 March, forcing Russia's 30th Separate Motor Rifle Brigade to retreat.